fionafibration/DivisibilityRegexes/README.md

 ### Credits
 The inspiration for this project came from the stack overflow post linked above.
-I noticed numerous people presenting their already constructed ~~regexes~~ abominations, but no simple and thorough process that allows someone with little knowledge about formal languages to construct their own ~~~~regexes~~ abominations~~ abominations
+I noticed numerous people presenting their already constructed ~~regexes~~ abominations, but no simple and thorough process that allows someone with little knowledge about formal languages to construct their own ~~regexes~~ abominations

 ### Licensing Stuff
 If you post any of these regexes to a forum or stack exchange, please link people here.
 I worked reasonably hard on this and ~~bought~~ downloaded an ebook on formal languages just to complete this project.